combio-dku/MarkerCount/README.md

 Once it is installed using pip, you can import the two functions using the following python command.

 `from MarkerCount.marker_count import MarkerCount_Ref, MarkerCount`

-You also can import and use MarkerCount in R, for which you need the R package `reticulate`.
-First, import MarkerCount using the following command

-`library(reticulate)`
-`mkrcnt <- import("MarkerCount.marker_count")`

-Then, you can call the MarkerCount functions as follows.

-1. `df_res <- mkrcnt$MarkerCount( .. arguments .. )` : marker-based cell-type identifier
-2. `df_res <- mkrcnt$MarkerCount_Ref( .. arguments .. )` : reference-based cell-type identifier

-The arguments to pass and the return value are the same as those in python.

 ## Example usage in Jupyter notebook